When verifying your custom sender domain in Omnisend, you might see errors related to your SPF (Sender Policy Framework) record.

 If your record exceeds this limit, SPF validation will fail even if the record itself appears correct.

-In simple terms, your SPF record helps email providers verify if the sending service is allowed to use your domain.
-When you have many SPF lookups, you are asking the receiving mail server to check too many external DNS sources to confirm who can send on behalf of your domain.
+In simple terms, your SPF record tells email providers which services can send email on behalf of your domain.
+When you have too many lookups, the receiving mail server has to check too many external DNS sources.
+As a result, it may skip SPF validation or reject your message.

 Example of a problematic record